top of page

 Where We Are

-If you have any questions or want to connect further, please don’t hesitate to contact me at curtis_catwood@conestogavalley.org.
-You can also follow our journey on Instagram at @classwithcatwood, where I share updates and snapshots of our exciting classroom activities.
+If you have any questions or want to connect further, feel free to reach out at curtis_catwood@conestogavalley.org.
+You can also follow our classroom adventures on Instagram at @classwithcatwood where I share updates and snapshots of what we are learning.

 Stay Gold,